Art of Urartu: Shields

 A few decorative bronze Urartian shields have been found near Van (they are stored in the British Museum and Berlin museums) and 14 were excavated at Karmir Blur.
 They have diameters ranging between 70 and 100 cm and were not made for combat, as judged from the thinness of the metal and the character of the handles.
 All these shields contain concentric circles of lions and bulls which were designed so that no figure would appear upside down.
 The images were first stamped and then engraved with various instruments.
 The Assyrian king Sargon II described six golden Urartian shields, which were looted in Musasir, weighing 6.5 kg each.
 They have not been recovered thus far.

 Quivers

 Only three royal Urartian quivers are known, all found during the excavations of Teishebaini.
 They are made of bronze and contain images of Urartian warriors.

-Armor
+Belts

 Poorly preserved remains of Urartian mail of Argishti I were excavated at Teishebaini.
-Entire (or parts of) wide bronze belts were found in Turkey (Altıntepe), Iran (Lake Urmia) and Armenia (Karmir Blur).
-The belts were about 1 meter long and 12 cm wide and were designed to protect archers.
+But almost all bronze Urartian belts don't have a provenience: that is, they're likely loot and may be inauthentic.